Learning Brazilian Portuguese if you already speak Spanish

 There are many ways to make sure you don't mix up your Spanish and Portuguese.
 Constantly practising both is the best way.
 Can't travel to Brazil yet?
 There are so many ways that I keep writing about how that isn't a valid excuse.
 In fact I learned my Portuguese before ever even going to Brazil.
 Portuguese has an extra boost to help non-travellers learn it:

-Using social networking sites like Couchsurfing are great for learning any language, but with Orkut you can connect with Brazilian communities all over the world.
+Using social networking sites like Couchsurfing are great for learning any language, but with Orkut you could connect with Brazilian communities all over the world.
 After my first trip to Brazil, when I was dying of saudades and living in Barcelona, I simply logged into Orkut and searched for the Barcelona “comunidade”, and saw all the people there.
 I messaged a few directly to meet up with and even saw a discussion about getting together to watch a world cup match.
 Over 30 Brazilians showed up (I was the only non-Brazilian, but welcomed as the irlandês mais brasileiro do mundo).

 I have continued to do this in other countries – and it's not just limited to major cities: I even met Brazilians in my hometown in Ireland through Orkut!!